Acoustic Ecology

 Acoustic ecology of U.S. National Parks

-We study how noise impacts wildlife and how soundscapes vary across multiple U.S. National Parks.
+We study how noise impacts wildlife and how soundscapes vary across U.S. National Parks.
 We are partnering with collaborators in the Sound and Light Ecology Team and the NPS Natural Sounds and Night Skies division to understand how to protect species from the impacts of noise and conserve natural soundscapes in our beautiful National Parks.

 Acoustic Ecology of Diverse African Ecosystems